-Mariángela Pellerano joined Pellerano & Herrera in 2003 and became a partner in 2012.
-She has 13 years of experience practicing law, concentrating her practice at the firm in the areas of project finance, mergers and acquisitions, trusts, mining, energy and corporate and banking law.
+Mariángela Pellerano joined Pellerano & Herrera in 2003 and became Partner in 2012.
+She has over 15 years of experience practicing law, concentrating her practice at the firm in the areas of project finance, mergers and acquisitions, trusts, mining, energy and corporate and banking law.

 She advises local and international companies in connection with project financing and corporate matters, and has broad experience in mergers and acquisitions.